 Photo credit: Washington State Department of Corrections

-Scherf is a convicted rapist who was serving a life sentence when he killed 34-year-old Jayme Biendl in January 2011.
+Byron Scherf is a convicted rapist who already was serving life in prison when he attacked officer Jayme Biendl and strangled her with an amplifier cord at the Washington State Reformatory in Monroe in January 2011.

-The jury saw Scherf's video confession this week and heard forensic testimony about how Biendl was strangled.
-Scherf said he first planned to ambush and beat up Biendl over something she said to him.
-He refused to say what set him off.
+The jury saw Scherf's video confession and heard forensic testimony about how Biendl was strangled.
+Scherf said he first planned to ambush and beat up Biendl over something she said to him, but he refused to say what that was.

 Scherf's DNA was found on Biendl's fingernails.
-His blood was found on her coat and the amplifier cord, forensic scientists from the state crime lab testified.
+His blood was found on her coat and the amplifier cord.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.